1 Introduction

 Section 1 introduces the science drivers and our vision for particle physics as well as the process and criteria for the P5 deliberations.

 The recommendations are presented in section 2.
 Brief discussions expand on the infrastructure and expertise required to carry them out as well as the importance of international and inter-agency partnerships.
-The subsequent sections discuss how the program can be adapted to alternative budget scenarios, both for less favorable and for more favorable funding.
-Sections 3, 4, and 5 describe the impact of these recommendations on the three science themes.
+The subsequent sections discuss how the program can be adapted to alternative budget scenarios, both for less and more favorable funding.
+Sections 3, 4, and 5 describe the impact of these recommendations on the three science themes but are not intended to be comprehensive reviews of the science opportunities.